What Do Special Education Professor Do?

 - Hearing Impaired Teacher

 In the United States, there were 131,900 jobs for Special Education Professor in 2016.
 New jobs are being produced at a rate of 7.4% which is above the national average.
 The Bureau of Labor Statistics predicts 9,700 new jobs for Special Education Professor by 2026.
-Due to new job openings and attrition, there will be an average of 10,500 job openings in this field each year.
+The BLS estimates 10,500 yearly job openings in this field.

 The states with the most job growth for Special Education Professor are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Connecticut, Maine, or Wyoming.
 These states have the worst job growth for this type of profession.